Trademark Attorney Services

 What is the difference between a fanciful trademark and an arbitrary trademark?

-Fanciful trademarks are marks which are typically made up and only have meaning when applied to a good or service.
+Fanciful trademarks are marks that are typically made up and only have meaning when applied to a good or service.
 An example of a fanciful trademark is Exxon or Xerox.
 The words themselves have no meaning other than to indicate a brand of product.

 Am I required to hire a U.S.-licensed attorney to represent me at the USPTO?